CodeScop/Oge-Mai-Field-Guide/miniguide/shrineminiguide/allshrinebestiary.md

-LAST UPDATED 20 APR 2021
+LAST UPDATED 22 APR 2021

 Conveniently, this mini guide doesn't require an elaborate key at the moment.
-I'm just going to give you the quick version:
+I'm just going to give you the quick version.

+## Abbreviations

 - Shrine0: Shrine of Ages, regardless of equipment
 - ShrineBird: Shrine of Ages, when equipped with the Birds Time Bracelet
 - ShrineCar: Shrine of Ages, when equipped with the Carnival Time Bracelet
 - ShrineCO: Shrine of Ages, when equipped with the Colorful Ooze Bracelet
 - ShrineDucks: Shrine of Ages, when equipped with the Ducks Time Bracelet
 - ShrineFools: Shrine of Ages, when equipped with the Fools' Time Bracelet
 - ShrineGiant: Shrine of Ages, when equipped with the Giants Time Bracelet
 - Shrine GO: Shrine of Ages, when equipped with Green Ooze Shrine Bracelet
 - ShrineMar: Shrine of Ages, when equipped with the Marionette Time Bracelet
 - ShrineNPC: Shrine of Ages, when equipped with the Special Event NPC Time Bracelet
 - ShrinePoly: Shrine of Ages, when equipped with the Polygon Time Bracelet
 - Shrine TFA: Shrine of Ages, when equipped with the Terror From Above Shrine Bracelet

+## Shrine Monsters

 ### Aita (ShrineDucks)